particle-iot/docs/src/content/datasheets/asset-tracking/tracker-one.md

 | MCU TX | TX | MCU serial TX, GPIO D9, Wire3 SCL |
 | MCU RX | RX | MCU serial RX, GPIO D8, Wire3 SDA |

+Note: While the USER button exists inside the Tracker One, the Tracker One is a sealed unit and opening it will void the warranty and may affect certifications, thus it is not practical to use.
+It can be used with the Tracker Carrier Board.

+---

 ### Powering the Tracker Carrier Board